-HID headlamps were first introduced in the mid-1990s in Europe and Japan on a handful of high end luxury cars.
+HID headlamps were first introduced back in the mid-1990s in Europe and Japan on a handful of high end luxury cars.
 The first domestic application was the 1995 Lincoln Mark VIII.
 The growth of this technology has been slow because of its high cost.
-But the performance and safety advantages of this high tech lighting system are generating more consumer demand for it on mid-level vehicles as well as luxury and high-end vehicles (Nissan Altima as well as Nissan Maxima and various Infinity models, for example).
+However, the performance and safety advantages of the high tech lighting system created more consumer demand for it on mid-level vehicles as well as luxury and high-end vehicles (Nissan Altima as well as Nissan Maxima and various Infinity models, for example).
+The popularity of HID headlamps grew quickly but had peaked around 2015 when new LED (Light Emitting Diode) headlamps started to appear on more and more new vehicles.

 Like the name implies, high intensity discharge lighting creates a very bright light that is ideal for night time driving.
 Though the color of the light is often perceived as having a bluish tint when viewed at night, most of the light that is produced by HID headlamps is actually very close in color to natural noontime sunlight -- though some of the light produced is also in the blue and ultraviolet spectrum.
 Halogen headlamps, by comparison, are more yellowish in appearance but are brighter and whiter than older incandescent style headlamps.